simpoir/Elixy/README.rst

-Elixy is a work in progress and mostly broken/incomplete/insecure.
+This project is dead.
+I recommend switching to LXD which has nice tooling and remote control.

-Seriously, don't use it for now.
+Seriously, don't use this.

 REQUIREMENTS
 ============